 - A 1983 issue of Cloak and Dagger (Marvel Comics) has Cloak telling some drug dealer: "All of eternity is contained within my cloak of darkness!
 Abandon all hope if you chance to enter it!"

 - Spoofed in an issue of The Simpsons comic book where Homer is sent to prison: "Abandon shivs all ye who enter here!"

-- A TMNT comic involving the turtles fighting skeletal pirates
+- A Teenage Mutant Ninja Turtles (Mirage) comic involving the turtles fighting skeletal pirates.

 - The Boondock Saints: Printed on the wall over the entrance to a strip club after the Saints and Rocco go to kill Vincenzo Lapazzi, one of "Papa Joe" Yakavetta's underbosses.